-Director of Graduate Studies (DGS): Gray Tuttle (email@example.com)
+Acting Director of Graduate Studies (DGS): Tomi Suzuki (email@example.com)

-The Department, long a leader in East Asian studies, provides a wide range of courses in the history, literature, religion, culture, and languages of China, Japan, and Korea.
-An array of East Asian courses in other departments — such as political science, sociology, anthropology, art, history, law, and business — is also available, as are interdisciplinary programs with the departments of Religion, Comparative Literature, and History.
-The Department’s close ties with various East Asian institutions in New York City and abroad provide a stimulating cultural environment.
+The Department, long a leader in East Asian studies worldwide, provides a wide range of courses in the history, literature, religion, culture, and languages of China, Japan, Korea, and Tibet.
+In addition to the courses taught at the EALAC department, an array of East Asian courses in other departments—such as political science, sociology, anthropology, art, history, law, and business—are made available for our students.
+Some of our students also choose interdisciplinary programs with the departments of Religion, Comparative Literature, and History.
+The Department’s close ties with various East Asian institutions in New York City and abroad, such as the Asia Society and the Tsinghua-Columbia Translingual and Transcultural Center Studies Center in Beijing, provide for a stimulating intellectual environment that equips students with the tools and knowledge they will need for any future endeavors.

 Master of Arts (M.A.)